rajasvu/effective-python/README.md

-# effective-python
-Some samples based on Effective python by Brett Slatkin
+# Learnings from Effective Python by Brett Slatkin